26 AUG 15

 TILTED AXES: SÃO PAULO

 TILTED AXES: SÃO PAULO - Now it's official and can be announced: The 3rd Música Estranha – International Exploratory Music Festival, to be held in São Paulo, Brazil, from 25th to 29th of November 2015, has invited Tilted Axes to create a series of events for their city.
-Will it be called Machados Inclinados?
-Probably not.
-Exactly how it will manifest itself is still in development (there's much work to do) but, it's very exciting to think of how things will sound with Brazilian musicians added to the post-progressive mix.
+Exactly how it will manifest itself is still in development (there's much work to do) but, it's very exciting to think of how things will sound with Brazilian musicians added into the post-progressive mix.
 Very.